An Informational-Entropic Approach to Exoplanet Characterization: Results 1: Comparing Spectra by Changing Physical Parameters

 The second key result from the parameter variation analysis is that the values of $\djs$ comparing the modified Jupiters to Earth (blue dots) are consistently higher than those comparing to Jupiter.
 This indicates that our method is able to distinguish Earth-like and Jupiter-like planets for a wide range of parameters.
-The only exception occurs at the smallest planet radius in the middle left plot.
-As the planetary radius is decreased to even smaller values than the Earth radius, the $\djs$ compared to Jupiter and to Earth approach each other.
+The~only exception occurs at the smallest planet radius in the middle left plot.
+As~the planetary radius is decreased to even smaller values than the Earth radius, the~$\djs$ compared to Jupiter and to Earth approach each other.
 This does not indicate that the planet is similar to Earth.
 Rather, it indicates that the distance in information space between the planet and Jupiter is similar to the distance between the planet and Earth, albeit in different directions.
-For the planet and Earth to be similar, the $\djs$ between the two would need to be small.
+For~the planet and Earth to be similar, the~$\djs$ between the two would need to be small.
+How small would be hard to determine, unless~we had a large sample of exoplanets that included ones that have spectra that are truly similar to Earth's.
+We will be more specific about this when we discuss our results~below.